flavio-a/adventofcode/README.md

 until you get used to it (eg. I spent 13 minutes to memoize a function, and I even did it "wrong" using an `unsafe`).

+Ok, I got it.
+When you have to manipulate strings more than "split on chars and parse to integers" don't use Rust.
+Just, don't.
+Substrings and concatenation are much harder than you would expect, and once you have to use string to index an hashtable, that's it.
+Borrowing wasn't made for strings.
+Or maybe (probably) it's just me that don't understand it, but alas.

+So Lua ftw.

 ## 20something
 I'd like to learn Rust, so I thought to use an old AoC for this purpose.
 It may remain a dream for long, but who knows what boredom can do.